isomerpages/moe-cjc/index.md

       title: Inspire The Community
       subtitle: Our CJ Stories
       description: We pursue knowledge with a sense of purpose, discern and serve the needs of the college and community  with heart.
-See CJCians’ servant leadership in action.
       button: Click for More!
       image: /images/inspireyourcommunity_infopic.jpg
       url: /experience/the-cjc-story/